AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootSimulateVersionedOptimisticLocking/README.md

 **Note:** Optimistic locking via `@Version` works for detached entities as well.

 **Description:** This is a Spring Boot application that simulates a scenario that leads to an `OptimisticLockException`.
-So, running the application should end up with an `ObjectOptimisticLockingFailureException` exception.
+So, running the application should end up with an Spring specific `ObjectOptimisticLockingFailureException` exception.

 **Key points:**\
      - run a `@Transactional` method from two threads trying to update the same data